-- Printing Options: Manufacturers are able to produce linoleum sheets and tiles that are printed with very vivid images splayed across their surface.
-That means that there are a wealth of style options available, allowing you to fill a child’s bedroom with luminous colors, patterns, and even faux natural looks that are eye-catchingly beautiful, without being temperamental or difficult to care for.
+- Printing options: Manufacturers are able to produce linoleum sheets and tiles that are printed with very vivid images splayed across their surface.
+That means that there are a wealth of style options available, allowing you to fill a child’s bedroom with luminous colors, patterns, and even faux natural looks that are eye-catching and beautiful, without being temperamental or difficult to care for.

 - Process: You have a few different options when it comes to installing linoleum in a playroom, but they are all generally easy and can usually be handled even by an amateur.
 With peel and stick tiles it is just a matter of placing each piece on a clean, dry, even subfloor surface.
 Sheet materials can be a little trickier, as they require precise measuring and cuts to ensure that they fit perfectly into place.
 You also have floating floor options that are mounted on backing pieces which simply click together without the need for adhesive mixes.